 As a young person, I read stories about King Arthur and the Knights of the Round Table.
 King Arthur’s Knights swore an oath to go out and do good deeds and protect the weak and innocent.
 They self-identified as “heroes.”
 There were other Knights in these stories, however, that self-identified as powerful and destructive anti-heroes.
 Instead of protecting the innocent, they destroyed and dominated them.

-- White Knights versus Black Knights
+- White Knights vs. Black Knights

 In the Arthurian legends, these scary and egotistical Knights who roamed the countryside and only fought for their personal gain were often depicted in all-black armor—I have come to think of them as “Black Knights” for short.
 The other, idealistic Knights who fought to save others, I think of as “White Knights.”
 One could say that both of these groups lived to win and saw themselves as superior beings, but the “White Knights” were pro-social and sought to be constructive forces, while the “Black Knights” were anti-social and destructive forces.

-Leaving aside for now the question of whether these fictional “Black Knights” were sometimes Psychopaths, rather than Narcissists; I would like to talk about how this analogy might apply to my Narcissistic clients.
+Leaving aside for now the question of whether these fictional “Black Knights” were sometimes Psychopaths, rather than narcissists; I would like to talk about how this analogy might apply to my narcissistic clients.

-In this article, I am mainly discussing male Narcissists, but there are female versions of these pro-social and anti-social types who go by different names, such as the femme fatale, the Sirens in the Greek legends whose singing drew men to their doom, or the powerful pro-social Fairy Godmothers in Grimm’s fairytales.
+In this article, I am mainly discussing male narcissists, but there are female versions of these pro-social and anti-social types who go by different names, such as the femme fatale, the Sirens in the Greek legends whose singing drew men to their doom, or the powerful pro-social Fairy Godmothers in Grimm’s fairytales.
 I will leave them for a different article.

 The White Knight Narcissist

-Many of my Narcissistic clients are pro-social.
+Many of my narcissistic clients are pro-social.
 Their greatest desire is to do some lasting good in the world for which they will be remembered.
-In fact, they often describe themselves as “Do-Gooders.”
+In fact, they often describe themselves as “do-gooders.”
 They take jobs at nonprofits, do volunteer work for charitable causes, do favors for their neighbors, and have a social conscience.
 They are “White Knights” in that their basic desire is to help others.
-They almost NEVER express the desire to hurt anyone else.
-Despite their overall pro-social orientation, they enter therapy with the same difficulties that all Narcissists have:
+They almost never express the desire to hurt anyone else.
+Despite their overall pro-social orientation, they enter therapy with the same difficulties that all narcissists have:

 - Unstable Self-Esteem: Narcissists feel as if their self-esteem is always on the line.
 Almost every situation is experienced in terms of how it might impact their self-esteem.